-Just go to their websiteand type in your address and a few other pieces of information (not your name).
+Go to their website and type in your address and a few other pieces of information (not your name).
 The system will estimate the size of system your roof can support, how much electricity it will produce each month, and how much the electricity will be worth in dollars.

 Google has created Project Sunroof to help homeowners and businesses see the solar potential in their roofs.
 Project Sunroof colors its satellite images to show which parts of a roof get good sun and which are shaded by trees or other roofs.
 It’s illuminating!
 Google uses these images and information you may provide to generate another estimate of the financial value of a system that fits your roof.

-Another popular place to start is www.energysage.com.
-Here, you type in your name, address, and email address and EnergySage will send you information about your home’s potential and let its network of installers know you’re interested in PV.
+Another popular place to start is EnergySage website.
+There, you type in your name, address, and email address and EnergySage will send you information about your home’s potential and let its network of installers know you’re interested in PV.
 The installers will send you estimates from the data you submit and you can start comparing potential installers’ prices and promises.
 Only provide your name and email address if you want these sales calls.